 Meanwhile, other working groups in 3GPP have identified additional issues such as ensuring that user consent is secured before providing the GPSI or any other sensitive information about the UE to an EAS as in the SA6 specifications.
 SA2 is also requesting SA3 to provide feedback on user consent requirements for data analytics and the current ongoing work in edge computing may require potential user consent.

 SA3 has previously dealt with user consent on a per feature basis, for example in the case of MDT.
 Given the importance of compliance with user privacy consideration, SA3 should take a proactive approach to deal with user consent so that all 3GPP services that require such a user consent can be achieved securely and uniformly.
-Meanwhile other SDO (e.g. SA1, ISO, User-Managed Access (UMA) WG, etc.) has introduced some specifications (e.g. TR 22.904, ISO/IEC 29184) and works (e.g. Gran Management API, etc.) for user consent, which can be taken into consideration.
+Meanwhile other SDO (e.g. SA1, ISO, User-Managed Access (UMA) WG, etc.) has introduced some specifications (e.g. TR 22.904, TR 33.849,ISO/IEC 29184) and works (e.g. Gran Management API, etc.) for user consent, which can be taken into consideration.

 4 Objective